ren-zeng/formal-modeling-of-structural-repetition/src/Preprocessing/notes.md

       1. y axis - abstract rule category
       2. x axis - frequency

-# plot rule distribution againt tree depth where they occur (0-1)
-1. "1" represents max depth of a tree
-2. stacked histogram against depth (0-1) (each large bar has the same height and width but different partitions)

 # compression scatter plot
 1. add projected distribution on both axes
 2. the distribution of compression rate in a seperate plot
 3. each point add a number represents the average pattern occurance depth (if A contains B, only consider A)

+TODO:
+# pattern frequency-size scatter plot

+# plot rule distribution againt tree depth where they occur (0-1)
+1. "1" represents max depth of a tree
+2. stacked histogram against depth (0-1) (each large bar has the same height and width but different partitions)

 # pattern dependency plot
 1. group patterns based on their imports so that the cables are more managed.
 2. for each pattern, show the average depth (0-1) by a bar pointed outward.

-# pattern frequency-size scatter plot

 # pattern citation "impact" (entropy, freq)
 - rank pattern `p` based summing (freq,rank) of the dependents of `p`
-    - increase with freq and entropy of citation (linear or quadratic)
+    - Goal: increase with freq and entropy of citation (linear or quadratic)
+    - Solution:
+    - moment of inertia (with/without the square)
+      - `factor of y on x = rank on (occurrence with x) * (occurrence with x)`
+      - `impact(x) = sum_{y directly cite x}(factor of y on x)`